Mohithsnaik/SQL_Music_Store_Analysis/Querry_Results.md

 ---

-## 3. Which countries have the most Invoices?
+## 3. What are top 3 values of total invoice?

 **📄 Query:**